Business Majors and Minors

 - At least junior-year status

 - Overall grade point average of at least 3.0

 - Minimum grade point average of 3.0 in required courses for the additional major

 - Completion of all Quantitative and Analytical Skills course requirements

 - Completion of at least six of the required business courses (70-xxx)

 - Students considering the additional major should be aware that additional time and flexibility may be required to satisfy all requirements.

 The Tepper School offers minors in business to students in any of the other schools and colleges at Carnegie Mellon: the Minor in Business Administration, the Minor in Operations and Supply Chain Management, and the Minor in Innovation and Entrepreneurship.

 Whether majoring in areas such as architecture, chemistry or philosophy, many students find it quite valuable to gain business knowledge and skills through the minor.

-Students may apply for a minor when they have sophomore-year status and have completed two courses for the minor with at least a 3.0 grade point average.For more information, view the Carnegie Mellon Undergraduate Course Catalog.
+Students may apply for a minor when they have sophomore-year status and have successfully passed two courses for the minor with a 2.0 or higher grade point average.For more information, view the Carnegie Mellon Undergraduate Course Catalog.